Adetutu777/Ether-Wallet/README.md

-## This is a wallet application that allows any user to store, send and deposit ether.
+## This is a wallet application that allows user store, send and deposit ether.

 ##### Features: